 Eye movement desensitization and reprocessing (EMDR) is psychotherapy conducted for survivors of trauma.
 Techniques like side to side eye movement are used to help in processing painful memories, thoughts, and feelings while programming the brain to replace these memories with new positive emotions and thoughts.

 Can Ketamine Help With Your PTSD?

-Ketamine is one of the newest and most innovative treatments for PTSD available in Lubbock, TX.
+Ketamine is one of the newest and most innovative PTSD treatment in Lubbock, TX.
 Patients across the nation have seen vast improvements in their struggle with PTSD and other mood disorders such as depression and anxiety and OCD.
 In addition to mood disorders, ketamine has also been shown to work well for chronic pain management.

 Schedule Your Free Consultation

 Give Us A Call And Schedule Your Consultation Today